okada-lab/exhbma/docs/source/linear_regression.rst

 Posterior probability that each feature is included in the model is estimated.

-You can access the values of posterior probability by `reg.feature_posteriors_`.
+You can access the values of posterior probability by :code:`reg.feature_posteriors_`.

 .. code:: python